GECKODocs/docs2/docs/next_steps.md

 ## Profile Setup

-Please make sure to update your **username** and change your **avatar** as desired.
-It will help your colleagues **find you easily** when assigned to a task and find out who's working on the same/different tasks.
+You are encouraged to fill in all **available fields** and upload an **avatar**.
+It will help your colleagues see who’s working on a task.

-There are other fields available too, to keep your profile up to date.

 :::tip Best Practice
 Remember to keep your profile up-to-date!